alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 3. Enter your password and confirm.

-You will now **receive a call/text/push notification** for the MFA to confirm.
+You will now **receive a call or mobile app notification** for the MFA to confirm.
 For the call, you may have to move to a place with good reception and/or press the hash (#) key multiple times in-call.

 After success, you’ll see the following screen: